dwleonhardt/shhhhhh/bigchain-db.md

 A test app can be cloned down from this [Farm To Fork repo](https://github.com/amberjohnsonsmile/farm-to-fork), which is based on a [tutorial](https://medium.com/wearetheledger/bigchaindb-a-hands-on-approach-42e1d3b4e7a) by Artus Vranken.
 He also has a [deployed example](https://artus.github.io/FarmToFork/) of the POC.

 ## Summary
+BigchainDB provides a user-friendly way to run a blockchain.
+Advantages would include easy setup,

 ## Resources